ministryofjustice/security-guidance/policies/operations-security-policy.md

 ### Management of technical vulnerabilities

-Information about technical vulnerabilities of information systems being used should be obtained in a timely fashion, the organisation’s exposure to such vulnerabilities evaluated and appropriate measures taken to address the associated risk.
+Information about technical vulnerabilities of information systems being used must be obtained in a timely fashion, the organisation’s exposure to such vulnerabilities evaluated and appropriate measures taken to address the associated risk.

 ### Restrictions on software installation

-Rules governing the installation of software by users should be established and implemented.
+Rules governing the installation of software by users must be established and implemented.

 Vulnerability Scanning
 Patch Management